equivalent/equivalent.github.io/_posts/article/2019-11-20-custom-domain-subdomain-for-website-hosted-on-aws-s3.md

 3. How to secure it with `https://`

-The core principle is that you need to name yout S3 bucket same way how the domain / subdomain will be named.
+The core principle is that you need to name your S3 bucket same way how the domain / subdomain will be named.

 So for example if you want `www.happy-bunny.xyz` you create AWS S3 bucket with